 Client Education Handout

 Adrenal Disease in the Ferret

 Adrenocortical disease is a common endocrine disorder in middle-aged to older ferrets.
-This client education handout answers several questions for the ferret owner: What is the adrenal gland?
+This Association of Exotic Mammal Veterinarians client education handout answers several questions for the ferret owner: What is the adrenal gland?
 What causes adrenocortical disease?
 What are the clinical signs of adrenal disease?
 How can adrenal disease be diagnosed and treated?
-And finally, why should I treat adrenal disease?
+And finally, why should I treat adrenal disease and what can be done to prevent this medical condition?

+Client Education Handout